 If you haven’t heard of Timothy Goodman, you’ve probably seen his work.
 The graphic designer’s murals can be spotted just about everywhere—from the walls of your local Target to the entry of a neighborhood coffee shop—more often than not, spanning in size and always intricate with thoughtful detail.
-If you consider yourself a true fan of Goodman’s work you probably recall 40 Days of Dating, a love and dating experiment he conducted and beautifully documented with close friend Jessica Walsh (none other than the Domino Spring ’17 cover girl!).
-It’s safe to say that the duo shot into the limelight following the success of the blog-turned-book-turned-future motion picture but then again, Goodman’s unique style and affinity for design may also have had something to do with it.
+If you consider yourself a true fan of Goodman’s work, you probably recall 40 Days of Dating, a love and dating experiment he conducted and beautifully documented with close friend Jessica Walsh (none other than the Domino Spring ’17 cover girl).
+It’s safe to say that the duo shot into the limelight following the success of the blog-turned-book-turned-future motion picture, but then again, Goodman’s unique style and affinity for design may also have had something to do with it.

 The studio’s design is exactly as one would imagine it to be: minimalist, though not too bare, and thoughtfully curated with no shortage of color or vibrant pattern.
 Immediately upon stepping inside, you’re greeted by a graphic mural, done by Goodman himself, which transforms the relatively compact entry into a walk-in work of art.
 “The mural I created in my entrance foyer is something most people really dig,” says Goodman.
-“I wanted to do something in the space that truly made my place feel unique and ‘me’, outside of just decorating it.”
+“I wanted to do something in the space that truly made my place feel unique and ‘me,’ outside of just decorating it.”

-Extending from the floor to the ceiling and even all the way to the kitchen, situated directly nearby, the black and white design cleverly sets the mood for what’s to come, albeit careful to not give away too much, decoratively-speaking, of course.
+Extending from the floor to the ceiling and even all the way to the kitchen, situated directly nearby, the black-and-white design cleverly sets the mood for what’s to come, albeit careful to not give away too much, decoratively speaking, of course.

 It’s difficult to pinpoint Goodman’s decorative aesthetic to a T. Naturally, the artist’s style is not one that can be confined to a specific category.
 “My aesthetic is basically a hybrid of Tom Hanks’ loft apartment in the movie BIG and a MoMA bookstore,” says Goodman.
-“So basically, it’s 30-something neat-freak art boy meets 12-year-old, little kid.
+“So basically, it’s ‘30-something neat-freak art boy’ meets ‘12-year-old little kid.’
 And if you know me, that’s pretty much me.”

 That said, Goodman still sees himself as sort of a minimalist, a feature you’ll instantly notice the moment you get a peek of his immaculate home.
-Every piece, be it a framed work of art, a vase, bookshelf, or even the sofa, are thoughtfully placed—every item serving a unique purpose, be it functional or aesthetic.
+Every piece, be it a framed work of art, a vase, bookshelf, or even the sofa, is thoughtfully placed—every item serving a unique purpose, be it functional or aesthetic.
 A trait Goodman resolves is a byproduct of having lived in small NYC apartments for the majority of his adult life.

 “I literally throw anything I don’t need away,” he notes, adding that his artistic endeavors can relate to that practice as well.
 “When it comes to my artwork, I like to say a lot of things, sometimes complicated things, in very simple ways with my writing and line drawings.
 My home is definitely a mirror of my work in a lot of ways—utilizing the most with the least.”

 It should go without saying that one of the more iconic moments in Goodman’s home would have to be his massive art display, which extends along the entirety of a single wall.
 The whitewashed space serves as a natural backdrop for Goodman’s growing art collection, one which he has been consistently working on for the past four years.
-“When I moved in here two years ago I knew that the 14-foot high wall had to be agallery wall
+“When I moved in here two years ago, I knew that the 14-foot-high wall had to be agallery wall

 The gallery wall, of course, also comes decked with his personal works, including what Goodman refers to as his “milestone” piece (a TIME mag cover) as well as artwork from his show in Paris’s Colette.
 “I’m a very sentimental person, so those pieces remind me of what I’ve done and how much more I still want to do.”